-A galvanometer is a device that is used to detect small electric current or measure its magnitude.
-The current and its intensity is usually indicated by a magnetic needle’s movement or that of a coil in a magnetic field that is an important part of a galvanometer.
+A galvanometer is a device that is used to detect a small electric current or measure its magnitude.
+The current and its intensity are usually indicated by a magnetic needle’s movement or that of a coil in a magnetic field, which is an important part of a galvanometer.

 A moving coil galvanometer is an instrument which is used to measure electric currents.
 It is a sensitive electromagnetic device which can measure low currents even of the order of a few microamperes.